 Good asset stewardship means being aware and active on voting issues, corporate actions and other responsibilities tied to owning a company's stock.
+We believe that good stewardship is in the members' best interests to promote best practice and encourage investee companies to access opportunities, manage risk appropriately, and protect shareholders' interests.
 Understanding and monitoring the stewardship that investment managers practice in relation to the Plan's investments is a factor in deciding whether a manager remains the right choice for the Plan.